 As anyone with cable TV knows, there are so many online colleges these days that you can learn just about any trade whilst sitting on your couch in your pajamas.
 Now, you can add fashion design to that list of trades.

 If you’re looking for the next big designer, look no further than Parsons School of Design’s MFA Graduate show.
 Shown at MILK Studios, it’s a test tube for what’s next in the world of fashion.
 Last week saw editors, designers, and supporters alike (Donna Karan and Fern Mallis to name a few) pack the rows to view what could be considered New York Fashion Week’s most exciting telescope into the future.
 We chat with three of the showing graduates about the challenges of crafting their collections, their futures, and more.

 Our 2013 ranking of the best fashion schools in the world.

 Last night, following the senior's fashion show in the afternoon, Parsons hosted a benefit dinner at Pier 60.
 The benefit served many purposes: to raise money for Parsons' scholarships, honor Proenza Schouler's Jack McCollough and Lazaro Hernandez and Bonnie Brooks, President of Hudson's Bay Company, showcase the senior class' designs, and announce the Designers of the Year.
-That's a lot to pack into one evening–and it was a long one!--but considering the benefit raised nearly $1.7 million for scholarships it was completely worth it.
+That's a lot to pack into one evening--and it was a long one!--but considering the benefit raised nearly $1.7 million for scholarships it was completely worth it.
 We caught up with attendees Prabal Gurung and Proenza Schouler as well as Parsons grad Harim Jung, who took home the womenswear designer of the year awards and the Kering Empowering Imagination Award.
 Read on.